Non-Hermitian dislocation modes: Stability and melting across exceptional points

-The melting of the dislocation modes corroborates the skin effect in systems with open boundary condition.
-For sufficiently weak NH perturbations the dislocation modes are strongly localized in the interior of the system, as shown in Figs.~\ref{fig:hxOBC}(c) and~\ref{fig:hzOBC}(c) respectively for $h_x \ll h^\star_x$ and $h_z \ll h^\star_z$.
-As $h_x \to h^\star_x$ and $h_z \to h^\star_z$, the weight of the right eigenvectors for the dislocation modes gradually shifts toward the edges of the system [Figs.~\ref{fig:hxOBC}(d) and~\ref{fig:hzOBC}(d)].
-However, due to the finite size effects they completely disappear from the system even when $h_x \lesssim h^\star_x$ or $h_z \lesssim h^\star_z$, and then only the skin effect survives.
-As $H^x_{\rm NH}$ breaks the $C_4$ symmetry, the weight of the right eigenvectors only accumulates along the right edge of the system, manifesting the broken four-fold symmetry.
-On the other hand, the left eigenvectors populate the left edge of the system, and consequently the biorthogonal product of the dislocation modes does not show any skin effect in the presence of $h_x$~\cite{supplementary}.
-By contrast, the skin effect predominantly but \emph{equally} populates the four corners of the system connected via the $C_4$ rotations in the presence of $h_z$.
-This feature remains qualitatively unchanged for the left eigenvectors and its biorthogonal product with the right eigenvectors~\cite{supplementary}.
+Melting of the dislocation modes takes place through the skin of the systems with open boundary condition.
+For sufficiently weak NH perturbations these modes are strongly localized in the interior of the system, as shown in Figs.~\ref{fig:OBCdislocation}(a), \ref{fig:OBCdislocation}(b) and \ref{fig:OBCdislocation}(c) for $h_x \ll h^c_x$, $h_z \ll h^c_z$ and $h_y \ll h^c_y$, respectively.
+As $\vec{h} \to \vec{h}^c$, the weight of the right eigenvectors for the dislocation modes gradually shifts toward the `skin' of the system [Figs.~\ref{fig:OBCdislocation}(d)-(f)].
+However, due to the finite size effects they disappear from the system even when $\vec{h} \lesssim \vec{h}^c$.
+The weight of the right eigenvectors only accumulates along the right/top edge of the system, manifesting the broken $C_4$ symmetry by $H^{x/y}_{\rm NH}$.
+On the other hand, the left eigenvectors populate the left/bottom edge of the system and the biorthogonal product of the dislocation modes does not appear near any skin~\cite{supplementary}.
+By contrast, four corners, connected via the $C_4$ rotations, are \emph{equally} populated in the presence of $h_z$.
+This feature remains qualitatively unchanged for the left eigenvectors and the biorthogonal product~\cite{supplementary}.

-Therefore, irrespective of the boundary conditions stable and topologically robust dislocation modes can be found in a NH Chern insulator with $C_{\rm NH}=-1$.
-Dislocation lattice defects [Fig.~\ref{fig:dislocationsetup}] this way capture the bulk-boundary correspondence.